virginijalegionas/BookStoreAPI/README.md

 - coded with C#

 **Run Settings need these properties to be specified:**
-All the parameters below are created in the demo page userName - user name, specified when you creating user in the demo page userPassword - user password, specified when you create user in the demo page userId - user Id, generated in demo page, when user is created.
+All the parameters below are created in the demo page:
+- userName - user name, specified when you creating user in the demo page
+- userPassword - user password, specified when you create user in the demo page
+- userId - user Id, generated in demo page, when user is created.

 **Test cases covered by API tests:**